-11.5 11.8 The Nature Heritage Areas are Hazard and Environmental Protection designation is not to be construed as delimiting the floodline where it envelopes a watercourse.
-As noted in the introduction to this section, the designation encompasses a number of types of natural environments and includes hazard areas.
-It is possible that the delineation of the Natural Heritage Areas on Schedule C or Natural Hazard Areas identified on Appendix 3 using the Regulation Limit of the local Conservation Authority follow Environmental Protection designation follows the defined floodline, however this may not always be the situation.
+The Nature Heritage Areas are not to be construed as delimiting the floodline where it envelopes a watercourse.
+It is possible that the delineation of the Natural Heritage Areas on Schedule C or Natural Hazard Areas identified on Appendix 3 using the Regulation Limit of the local Conservation Authority follow the defined floodline, however this may not always be the situation.
 Accurate mapping of floodlines may not exist in many cases.